noahehall/theBookOfNoah/0current/security/websecurity.md

         - the browser will load & execute any JS it comes across as it constructs the DOM
         - and the JS can dynamically make changes to the DOM and styling rules, either before the page is rendered or in response to user actions

+### sessions

+- session: HTTP conversation in which the browser sends a series of HTTP requests corresponding to a specific uer, and the web server recognizes them as corresponding to the same user; the initial request is usually tagged with an ID, and that ID is sent back in the response

+- session ID: typically a large, randomly generated number: the minimal information the browser needs to transmit with each subsequen tHTTP request so the server can continue the HTTP conversation from the previous request

+  - can be transmittd via URL, http header, body of requests
+  - but best practice is to send as a session cookie via the `Set-Cookie` header of the http response
+    - the browser will natively send this cookie & value back on subsequent requests automatically to the server that set it
+    - this also requires that backend servers have access to other servers session information (e.g. in a load balanced architecture)

+- server side sessions: the web server keeps the session state in locally/remotely (e.g. in file/cache/db/etc), and both the server & user agent pass the session ID back n forth
+  - the server stores & retrieves other session state data via the session ID

 ## People & their prcoesses

 - programmers: need to roll out changes in an orderly and discplined fashion